StackMCP

 Strategy 4: Use the Token Calculator

-Estimating token costs with mental math works, but seeing real numbers changes behavior.
-The Token Calculator on stackmcp.dev lets you select specific servers and immediately see the total token count, the percentage of your context window consumed, and the estimated cost per session.
+The Token Calculator on stackmcp.dev lets you select specific servers and immediately see the total token count, context window percentage, and estimated cost per session.
+This makes the marginal cost of "just one more server" visible before you commit.

 Strategy 5: Match Your Model to Your Stack

 A 60K token MCP overhead is 30% of Claude's 200K context window.
-That same overhead is only 6% of Gemini's 1M token context window.
-The trade-off is not just about context size -- model capabilities, speed, and pricing all differ -- but if your workflow demands many tools, a larger context window means your MCP overhead takes a proportionally smaller bite.
+That same overhead is only 6% of Gemini's 1M token window.

 Model Context Window 60K Overhead As % Remaining for Work